mascaldotfr/CoRT/README.md

-The website just requires a webserver serving static files to run, everything is run client side, with the exception of the WZ status and statistics (see the `warstatus` directory) that can partly be replaced by a link to NGE's official page, and anonymous setup collection (see the `collect` directory) which by default only works for https://mascaldotfr.github.io and can be completely skipped.
+The website just requires a webserver serving static files to run, everything is run client side, with the exception of the WZ status and statistics (see the `api/warstatus` directory) that can partly be replaced by a link to NGE's official page, and anonymous setup collection (see the `api/collect` directory) which by default only works for https://mascaldotfr.github.io and can be completely skipped.